ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 <script src="https://gist.github.com/mcgill-a/864fd946b0fd215437b77f0087ccb6b8.js"></script>

-- When a user connects to the WebSocket server
-  - Listen to socket channel for position changes and update the user data
-  - Listen to user service changes and broadcast the change

 As it turns out, this is a really bad place subscribe to anything.
 Every time a new user is connected, it'll subscribe to event observables again (even if we're already subscribed).
 This meant every new update was broadcasted repeatedly, matching the number of users.

 Here's where it should've looked like all along: